PrefectHQ/prefect/docs/tutorials/deployments.md

 Now configure remote [storage](/concepts/storage/) for flow and task run data.

 This is an important step for orchestrating flows with deployments.
 When you create a deployment, the Prefect orchestration engine saves a pickled version of your flow code in the storage environment you specify.
 Later, any flow runs created from the deployment retrieve the flow code from your storage and save task results to that storage, regardless of the environment in which the flow run executes.
-That flow code and data is always under your control.
+That flow code and result data is always under your control.

 This means, however, that you need to have access to a storage location such as an S3 bucket, and create a storage definition on the Prefect server.
 (As an advanced configuration, you can also define storage in the deployment specification.
 See the [Deployments](/concepts/deployments/) documentation for details.)